Print & Share This Recipe!

 3

-First Rise: Place the dough in a greased bowl, coating it with olive oil.
-Cover it with a cloth or oiled plastic wrap and set it aside in a warm location for approximately an hour and a half.
-During this time, the dough will double in size.
+Transfer the dough to a greased bowl and lightly coat the top with olive oil.
+Cover with a cloth or oiled plastic wrap and set in a warm spot for about 1½ hours, or until the dough has doubled in size.

 4

-Punching and Kneading: Once the dough has risen, gently punch it down to release trapped air.
-Knead the dough for an additional 2 minutes.
-Cover it with a towel and allow it to rest for another 15 minutes.
+After the dough has risen, gently punch it down to release any air bubbles.
+Knead for about 2 minutes to smooth it out.
+Cover with a towel and let it rest for another 15 minutes before shaping.

 5